Robo-Educa/back_auth/README.md

 ### Conclusion

-Robô Educa combines physical creativity with cutting-edge AI to create an interactive, educational experience for children.
-The platform's modular architecture and use of modern web technologies make it scalable, secure, and adaptable to various learning environments.
+Robô Educa combines physical creativity with cutting-edge artificial intelligence to create an interactive and educational experience for children.
+The platform's modular architecture and use of modern web technologies make it scalable, secure, and adaptable to diverse learning environments.

-## ✍️ How to Run This App on Your Windows PC
+## ✍️ How to run this application on your Windows PC

 1. Clone the repository:
 ```